LevelUp-Applied-AI/aispire-prework-python-env/README.md

-# AI.SPIRE Pre-Work — Phase 2: Python Toolchain
+# AI.SPIRE Pre-Work — Python Toolchain

-This repository is your workspace for Pre-Work Phase 2 (Days 3–5).
+This repository is your workspace for Pre-Work Days 3–5.

 | Day | PR | Topic |
 |-----|-----|-------|